About Sandra Poppema, B.Sc.

 This is how I started helping riders train their own horses.
 I see much more value in coaching a horse owner how to train their horse, than me training their horse.
 If I do the work, the horse will listen to me, but I am not the person working with the horse on a daily basis.
 What horse owners really need is that their horse behaves safe around them and respond to their cues.

 Kyra, my success story: from feral to fantastic

 My current horse Kyra was born in 2008 in a nature reserve; she was 11 months old when I got her.
 She didn’t accept any human contact in the beginning.
 I tamed and trained her myself using reward-based methods.

-I practise classical dressage and that involves a lot of work-in-hand (alignment training) and long reining.
-I also like trick training, Horse Agility and I take my horse on trail rides.
-Giving reward-based horse training demo’s is on our bucket list.”
+I like the movements in classical dressage and that involves a lot of work-in-hand (alignment training) and long reining.
+I also like trick training, horse agility and trail rides.
+Giving positive reinforcement horse training demo’s is on our bucket list.”

 Simplifying science-based knowledge about the learning theory, horse behaviour and training in order to promote ethical horse training methods among horse owners and riders with the aim to improve communication between horse and handler in a way they both benefit from the relationship and from training & riding.